immunefi-team/Bounty_Boosts/ZeroLend/29101 - [SC - High] Staking in BaseLocker is broken.md

 # Staking in BaseLocker is broken

-Submitted on Wed Mar 06 2024 21:05:50 GMT-0400 (Atlantic Standard Time) by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 7th 2024 at 03:05:50 UTC by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29101